lyuzizheng/lzz-blog/content/posts/study/network_lib/index.md

 date: "2022-08-04"
 tags: ["学习", "Golang"]
 categories: ["笔记"]
-summary: "I used to encounter an interesting increase in latency after I upgrade the network library dependency of my service.
-The reason was that the pollers of Netpoll occupy too much cpu.
+summary: "I used to encounter an intriggering issue, the Redis call has an increase in latency after I upgrade the network library dependency of my service RPC framework.
+The reason was that the pollers of RPC networker library occupy too much CPU and it grabs the default Redis netpoller's CPU schedule.
 However, I could barely understand what happened in the networking part of the framework.
 So this session I will do a rough introduction on network packages"
 draft: false
 ShowToc: false
 TocOpen: false